benjaminfjones/oxlox/README.md

 A Lox interpreter.

-Code written while reading and practising with https://craftinginterpreters.com/

 There are several places where this implementation diverges from the reference implementations `jlox`, and `clox`.
 I'm documenting these as I go...